theresewk/zerve-ai-user-success-analysis/README.md

 * All analysis is contained within the Zerve project
 * Data transformations and models are documented
-* Visualizations are generated programmatically
+* Visualisations are generated programmatically

 ---

 ## Tech & Approach

-* Event-driven behavioral analysis
+* Event-driven behavioural analysis
 * Statistical aggregation
 * Markov chain modeling
 * Funnel and cohort analysis